feliciaiveliz/100-days-of-ruby/log.md

 **Time Spent**: 3 hours

 **Thoughts:* Pushed through absolute exhaustion today.
 Tried my best today, and will try my best tomorrow.
 I made a new achievement on Word Press today, 10 posts!
 Yay!

+### Day 24: July 6, 2019 - Saturday

+**Today's Progress**
+ * I didn't actually get a correct solution to a problem
+ * but, I did manage to read through various solutions to try to understand it
+ * updated all files and renamed them for clarity
+ *
+**Time Spent**: 2 hours 30 minutes

+**Thoughts:* I really really hope this gets easier.
+This is easily the most mentally challenging thing I've ever done.

+**Goals for tomorrow:**
+ * Adding this section to have a clear plan for the next day*
+ * Organize this log, and create short and long term goals
+ * Look at 'How Many?' again to understand it.
+ * Get to a working solution, and come back to it later to redo from memory
+ * Try to solve either one other easy 1 problem, or move to lesson 3 problems